 - Also, I would recommend that having a 60 or more crayon box would be good because of your different shades of blue, pink and other colors.
 (Yes, we had to buy a big crayon box)

 So why are you waiting!
-Click this link avail the biggest discount today.
-The annual membership is now just $49.99.
+Click this link to avail the biggest discount today.
+Use the coupon code “IMC” and get the annual membership at just $47.95.
 Subscribe today and help your child create and discover.

 Follow us on our Instagram and stay tuned for our lesson progress.